AdaptivMCP/AdaptivMCP/docs/ASSISTANT_HAPPY_PATHS.md

 3. For specific files:
    - Use `get_file_contents` for small to medium files.
    - Use `get_file_slice` when you only need a portion of a large file (for example, a single section in `main.py` or a long test file).
-4. When you need to search:
+4. When you need to search within this repo:
-   - Prefer `search_code_in_repo` with a repo-scoped query (for example, a function name, test name, or filename).
+   - Prefer the GitHub search tool (for example `search` with a code query) using a repo-scoped query (function name, test name, or filename) rather than a global search.
    - Avoid unqualified global GitHub search unless the user explicitly wants cross-repo context.
 **Validation:**
 - You successfully retrieved and summarized the docs or code files you needed without triggering any write tools.
 - Tree listings reflect the expected layout (docs, tests, main code, workflows).